 Requirements for completing / fulfilling any remaining service-learning hours with an essay / research paper: It is suggested that students wait until their Junior year before electing this option.
 However, the alternative assignment has always existed and will continue to be an option for our students to complete their graduation requirement.

 Students may write a research paper (rather than completing remaining service hours).
-For seniors, these essays are tentatively due on April 8, 2022.
+For seniors, these essays are due on Friday, April 7, 2023.
 All essay submissions will be submitted via Turnitin (plagiarism detection software).
 Any incidents with plagiarism / academic misconduct will be subjected to the standards outlined in the LOHS Student Code of Conduct.